imaolo/attention-is-all-you-need-tinygrad/README.md

 Using torch device 'mps' is a lot slower than 'cpu'

-Using 'METAL' for tinygrad fails because a kernel is generate which has too many arguments.
+Using 'METAL' for tinygrad fails because a kernel is generated which has too many arguments.
 Use 'GPU' instead.